-When an employee is promoted to a position with a pay range higher than that of the position previously occupied, the employee will receive at least the minimum amount of the new classification pay range.
-If that rate is equivalent to or less than the employee's present pay, the pay rate may be set at the discretion of the Executive Director, at an amount that is higher than the former pay.
+When an employee is promoted to a position with a pay range higher than that of the position previously occupied, the employee will receive at least Step One (1) of the new classification pay range.
+If the new pay rate is equivalent to or less than the employee's pay before said promotion, the pay rate may be set at the discretion of the Executive Director, at an amount that is higher than the former pay (if possible).
 Employees promoted to higher level classifications may be subject to a probationary period.

-The effective date of the reclassification shall be the first day of the pay period following approval of the reclassification by the Board of Directors.
+The effective date for the reclassification shall be the first day of the pay period following approval of the reclassification by the Board of Directors.